(Note, this is an ongoing article. It will be updated from time to time as new information is discovered and incorporated. Last update : 06-08-2018)

 You may have heard some rumors and rumblings regarding the nation of India and Indian meteorites.
 I will now address that issue.
 First, I will emphasize, for the purposes of this article, when I say "Indian" meteorites, I am referring to meteorites from the nation of India and not meteorites connected to American Indian tribes (Meteorites found on US tribal Indian lands belong to that tribe).

 India.
-There was a new meteorite fall in India in May of this year and it is being called "Katol".
-Katol has stirred up quite a bit of controversy lately.
+There was a meteorite fall in India in May of 2012 and it is being called "Katol".
+Katol had stirred up quite a bit of controversy.
 There are two opposing sides of the Katol debate.
 One side says that India has banned the export of meteorites (like Argentina did) and that all meteorites coming out of India are illegal, and this includes the Sulagiri fall of 2008.
 The other side claims that no such export ban exists and that Indian meteorites are legal.
-Both sides are quite adamant about their viewpoints and it has caused some animosity in recent months in the meteorite world.
+Both sides are quite adamant about their viewpoints and it has caused some disagreement in the meteorite world.
 I will now clarify this issue - there is no Indian law regarding meteorites, period.

 Those who say Katol and Sulagiri are illegal will cite a British mandate from the 1880's that states that all meteorites found in India are the property of the government and should be turned over to the Indian state museum or the British national museum.
 First, India is no longer a territory of the British Empire and British laws no longer apply to Indian meteorites.
 Secondly, there has been no Indian law enacted since then that specifically addresses meteorites.
 So lacking any solid evidence to the contrary, it is safe to assume that Indian meteorites are legal to own.
 Why some dealers and collectors continue to insist that a 130-year-old British law applies to modern Indian meteorites is a mystery to me.
 If anyone can find any reference to a modern Indian law that forbids meteorite export, please point me to it, because I looked long and hard for any such laws on the internet and cannot find them.